Infinity-Player/Marketing-Spellbook-V6-/README.md

 - Scripts to install, start, migrate, package zip

 This repo is a scaffold implementing the full feature list required.
 See `/run-and-test.md` for exact run instructions.

+IMPORTANT: The repository history was rewritten to remove tracked `node_modules` directories and large files.
+Please see `HISTORY_REWRITE.md` for exact commands collaborators must run to resync local clones.